-- 708.14-1.
-Upon written request, the parties and their counsel shall have the right to inspect, copy or photograph social, psychiatric, psychological, medical, and school reports, and records concerning the child including reports of preliminary inquiries, predisposition studies and supervision records relating to the child which are in the possession of the Nation's Child Welfare attorney or the Department that pertain to any case under this law. - 708.14-2.
+708.14-1.
+Upon written request, the parties and their counsel shall have the right to inspect, copy or photograph social, psychiatric, psychological, medical, and school reports, and records concerning the child including reports of preliminary inquiries, predisposition studies and supervision records relating to the child which are in the possession of the Nation's Child Welfare attorney or the Department that pertain to any case under this law.

+708.14-2.
+The Department shall make available for inspection or disclosure the contents of any record kept, regardless of the originating source, to a guardian ad litem appointed in a Children's Code or family law case when that access is granted by order of the Court.

+708.14-3.
 If a request for discovery is refused, the person may submit an application to the Court requesting an order granting discovery.
-Motions for discovery shall certify that a request for discovery has been made and refused. - 708.14-3.
-If the discovery violates a privileged communication or a work product rule, the Court may deny, in whole or part, otherwise limit or set conditions on the discovery authorized. - 708.14-4.
-The identity of the individual that initiated the investigation by contacting the Department, shall be redacted in all documents that are made available to the parties. - 708.14-5.
+Motions for discovery shall certify that a request for discovery has been made and refused.

+708.14-4.
+If the discovery violates a privileged communication or a work product rule, the Court may deny, in whole or part, otherwise limit or set conditions on the discovery authorized.

+708.14-5.
+The identity of the individual that initiated the investigation by contacting the Department, shall be redacted in all documents that are made available to the parties.

+708.14-6.
 In addition to the discovery procedures permitted under this law, the discovery procedures permitted under the Oneida Judiciary Rules of Civil Procedure shall apply in all proceedings under this law.